MicrosoftDocs/windowsserverdocs/EssentialsDocs/install/System-Requirements-for-Windows-Server-2012-Essentials.md

 ##  <a name="BKMK_NetworkConfig"></a> Supported network configurations
  The supported network configuration for Windows Server Essentials is as follows:

 -   A computer running Windows Server Essentials and connected to the network through a router or firewall.
-For more information, see “Connect computers to the server by using the Connector software” in [Get Connected](../use/Get-Connected-in-Windows-Server-Essentials.md).
+For more information, see “Connect computers to the server by using the Connector software�? in [Get Connected](../use/Get-Connected-in-Windows-Server-Essentials.md).

 -   Client computers running a supported operating system.
-For more information, see “Prepare to connect computers to the server” in [Get Connected](../use/Get-Connected-in-Windows-Server-Essentials.md).
+For more information, see “Prepare to connect computers to the server�? in [Get Connected](../use/Get-Connected-in-Windows-Server-Essentials.md).

 ### NIC Teaming
  Some hardware manufacturers provide network adapters and drivers that feature fault tolerance technology.
 You can use fault tolerance technology to group network adapter ports for a connection to a single physical segment.
-This is known as “NIC Teaming.”
+This is known as “NIC Teaming.�?
 If connectivity through one port does not work, another port is automatically activated to handle the connection.
 This process is transparent to the operating system and to other devices on the network.

  The Windows Server Essentials networking wizards, such as the Remote Web Access Wizard, do not support NIC Teaming because it is a scenario that is not typically used in a small business environment.